How to Motivate Your Remote Sales Team

 Sales team members who are engaged in their work usually have a supervisor who is actively involved in their success.
 You want to be that engaged supervisor.
 In return, when engaged employees feel valued, they’re not afraid to ask for help, initiate change and reward you with great performance and a winning attitude.

 Ray Ko has been creating effective visual merchandising and interior design strategies for retailers for more than 20 years.
-Today, he is the senior ecommerce manager for shopPOPdisplays, a leading designer and manufacturer of stock and custom acrylic product.
+Today, he is the senior eCommerce manager for shopPOPdisplays, a leading designer and manufacturer of the stock and custom acrylic products.